henriquehbr/versionem/README.md

 ## Options

+- `--publish`
+  - Publishes the package to npm right after the release
 - `--dryRun`
   - Run the whole release process without making a single modification to existing files nor creating new ones
 - `--noPush`